prisong97/prisong97.github.io/_posts/2021-05-25-post-semester-reflection.md

 I really learnt a lot, both during lectures and office hours.
 I attended a significant number of office hour sessions, so much so that I ended up befriending two classmates because they had recognised me from the Prof's webcasted sessions.
 I got to clarify many doubts, and also got to ask many questions that allowed me to bridge the gap in knowledge acquired across classes.
 I am extremely thankful that the Prof was so open to entertaining my questions and thoughts.

 Towards the end of the semester, I chanced upon this beautiful article written by Francis Su: https://www.francissu.com/post/the-lesson-of-grace-in-teaching.
-I related to this article on an incredibly personal level, because it reminded me so much of my experience in this class.
-I never managed to share this with Prof. Vincent (I realised I had thanked him three times prior and wouldn't want to bother him over non-urgent matters).
-If anyone ever asked me to recount my experience with this course, I would let this article speak on my behalf.
-Honestly, I would post this article on NUSmods, but the message might seem a little cryptic.
+I related to this article on an incredibly personal level, because it reminded me of my experience in this class.

 I would not have had it another other way.
 Curiosity might have killed the cat in this module, but a cat has 9 lives for a reason.
 I will be back stronger.